raffaeleterribile/bike-sharing/README.md

 # Project for Udacity "Deep Learning" Nanodegree Course

-This project is my implementaion of the exercises proposed in the project "Predicting Bike Sharing" contained in the Udacity course "Deep Learning".
+This project is my implementation of the exercises proposed in the project "Predicting Bike Sharing" contained in the Udacity course "Deep Learning".

 ## Python environment